Kazushi Sakuraba: Pride 2 through 8

-Entering the Pride Fighting Championships on the heels of a defeat of stablemate Nobuhiko Takada at the hands of Rickson Gracie in the organization's initial event, Sakuraba was paired off against Vernon White, then a veteran of 32 bouts in Pancrase who also boasted a 20-pound weight advantage.
+Entering the Pride Fighting Championships on the heels of stablemate Nobuhiko Takada's defeat at the hands of Rickson Gracie in the organization's initial event, Sakuraba was paired off against Vernon White, then a veteran of 32 bouts in Pancrase who also boasted a 20-pound weight advantage.
 Showcasing a balance of wrestling and submission prowess, Sakuraba came after White with constant takedowns and unceasing submission attempts.
 White held Sakuraba off for the first two rounds, but was ultimately submitted by armbar towards the end of the third round.